walles/loadviz/README.md

 ## TODO

-- Add micro benchmarks for the rendering code, with both few and many CPUs
-- Profile the micro benchmarks and make the code faster
 - Make a menu bar visualization
 - Run (a release build!) by default on Johan's desktop
 - Test that `diff()` handles wrapping CPU counters correctly